 - Could you say more about the astronomy in the Brazilian flag?

-Brazilian astronomers agreed that they should apply for ESO Membership in May 2010, and accordingly made a recommendation to Minister Rezende.
-A formal expression of interest in accession was sent via the Brazilian embassy to Berlin, arriving just before the June 2010 ESO Council meeting.
+At the invitation of the Brazilian Ministry of Science and Technology, a special committee for astronomy elaborated a National Plan for Brazilian Astronomy, including an assessment of the options for joining one of the extremely large telescope projects currently under way.
+The European Extremely Large Telescope (E-ELT) option appeared as the most appealing, greatly reinforced by the option of joining ESO with immediate access to all its facilities, with a large diversity of instruments and possibilities to participate in instrumentation development.
+Brazilian astronomers therefore agreed that they should apply for ESO Membership in May 2010, and accordingly made a recommendation to Minister Rezende.
+A formal expression by Brazil of interest in accession was submitted to ESO just before the June 2010 ESO Council meeting.
 As a result, informal negotiations with the government took place throughout June, July and August 2010.

-On 29 December 2010, at a ceremony in Brasilia, the Brazilian Minister of State for Science and Technology, Sergio Machado Rezende, and the ESO Director General, Tim de Zeeuw, signed the formal accession agreement aiming to make Brazil a Member State of the European Southern Observatory.
+On 29 December 2010, at a ceremony in Brasilia, the Brazilian Minister of State for Science and Technology, Sergio Machado Rezende, and the ESO Director General, Tim de Zeeuw, signed the formal accession agreement aiming to make Brazil a Member State of ESO.
 Brazil will become the fifteenth Member State and the first from outside Europe.
-Since the agreement means acceding to an international convention, the agreement must now be submitted to the Brazilian Parliament for ratification.
+Since the agreement means acceding to an international convention, the accession agreement must now be submitted to the Brazilian Parliament and Senate for ratification.

 Q: Why Brazil?
 What are the criteria that the ESO Council uses to decide whether a country can join ESO?